-Ice Management Application to drill must include an Ice Management Plan with a description of: • Design and operating limits of the drilling system in the anticipated ice- ocean-atmospheric conditions in the operating area and at the drilling location • Conditions and ice features that would constitute hazards to the drilling system and its ability to stay at the location • Threshold used to identify conditions and ice features that could be a hazard and a description of the conditions and ice features that would be at or above this threshold for the drilling system • How hazards will be identified and located including the use of ice detection systems and their effective range • How ice hazards will be predicted and tracked including specifications of the forecasting and tracking systems that would be used How ice bazards will be managed including information on ice management system canabilities reliability and contingencies • How the drilling unit and well operations would be managed when ice hazards are predicted to exceed the ice management capability Response General The CP must include a description of: Ontions Guidance/ Process and procedures for chemical countermeasures and for containing Options Principles/ and recovering spilled oil Approach Process for collection handling storage and disposal of waste associated rippioaen • Process for conection, nandling, storage, and disposal of waste associated with spill response Process and procedures to report and monitor spills and spill response. nrogress • Criteria to be used for determining the appropriate oil spill countermeasures Response strategies and methods for spill containment monitoring tracking recovery and clean-up on surface water the subsurface shoreline ice, and ice-infested waters Operational limitations for each response method caused by Arctic environmental conditions such as wind, wayes, ice, temperature, visibility. and davlight • Criteria and procedures to monitor the effectiveness of each response strategy and method • Inventory of dedicated and readily-deployable spill-response vessels, equipment, materials, and communications equipment and facilities, and expected mobilization and field deployment response times • Competent responder resources that would be brought to bear for each type of spill scenario Mechanical The regulations contain no requirements for mechanical recovery.
+T 3/ A Ice Management Application to drill must include an Ice Management Plan with a description of: Design and operating limits of the drilling system in the anticipated ice- design and operating limits of the drilling system in the anticipated ice- ocean-atmospheric conditions in the operating area and at the drilling location Conditions and ice features that would constitute hazards to the drilling system and its ability to stay at the location • Threshold used to identify conditions and ice features that could be a hazard, and a description of the conditions and ice features that would be at or above this threshold for the drilling system How hazards will be identified and located including the use of ice detection systems and their effective range. detection systems and their effective range How ice hazards will be predicted and tracked including specifications of the forecasting and tracking quaterns that would be used. the forecasting and tracking systems that would be used How ice hazards will be managed including information on ice management system capabilities, reliability, and contingencies How the drilling unit and well operations would be managed when ice hazards are predicted to exceed the ice management capability Dagmanga General The CP must include a description of: Response Options Guidance/ Process and procedures for chemical countermeasures and for containing Options Principles/ and recovering spilled oil Approach Process for collection, handling, storage, and disposal of waste associated Approach with spill response Process and procedures to report and monitor spills and spill response progress Criteria to be used for determining the appropriate oil spill countermeasures Response strategies and methods for spill containment, monitoring, tracking recovery, and clean-up on surface water, the subsurface, shoreline, ice, and ice-infested waters Operational limitations for each response method caused by Arctic environmental conditions such as wind, waves, ice, temperature, visibility, and daylight Criteria and procedures to monitor the effectiveness of each response strategy and method Inventory of dedicated and readily-deployable spill-response vessels, equipment, materials, and communications equipment and facilities, and expected mobilization and field deployment response times Competent responder resources that would be brought to bear for each type of spill scenario Mechanical The regulations contain no requirements for mechanical recovery.
 Recovery - Open Water Mechanical The regulations contain no requirements for mechanical recovery for Recovery - shoreline cleanup.
 Shoreline Cleanup Surface Applied Use of surface applied dispersants must be approved by Environment Dispersants Canada.